 Port Alexander is a city located in Alaska.
-Port Alexander has a 2020 population of 49.
-Port Alexander is currently declining at a rate of -2.00% annually and its population has decreased by -5.77% since the most recent census, which recorded a population of 52 in 2010.
+With a 2020 population of 84, it is the 251st largest city in Alaska and the 27118th largest city in the United States.
+Port Alexander is currently growing at a rate of 3.70% annually and its population has increased by 7.69% since the most recent census, which recorded a population of 78 in 2020.
+Spanning over 15 miles, Port Alexander has a population density of 24 people per square mile.

 According to the most recent ACS, the racial composition of Port Alexanderwas: